Address Confidentiality Program

 - A guardian acting on behalf of an incapacitated person.

 How to apply

-Your application must be signed by a trained victim's advocate.
-Your victim's advocate has all the required documents.
-If you need help finding a list of trained victim's advocates in your area, click here.
-To learn more about the program e-mail email@example.com.
+Your application must be signed by a trained victim advocate.
+Your victim advocate has all the required documents.
+If you need help finding a list of trained advocates in your area, click here.
+To learn more about the program e-mail firstname.lastname@example.org.

 Additional important information

-For victims seeking financial assistance through the Indiana Violent Crime Victim Compensation Fund, you can learn more on the Indiana Criminal Justice Institute’s Web site.
+Survivors who are interested in seeking financial assistance through the Indiana Violent Crime Victim Compensation Fund, can learn more on the Indiana Criminal Justice Institute’s Web site.

 Links to additional resources and programs are provided below: